A&E crisis as emergency nurses to strike for 48 hours in biggest walkout so far

 ‘By refusing to negotiate with nurses, the Prime Minister is pushing even more people into the strike’ nursing chiefs warn

-The NHS will be put in a ‘near impossible’ position as A&E and cancer nurses at more than half of hospitals in England are set to walk out for 48 hours.
+Thousands of A&E and cancer nurses across England are set to walk out for 48 hours as part of a significant escalation of strike action.

-For the first time, the Royal College of Nursing is allowing A&E, intensive care and cancer nurses to take to the picket line from 1 to 3 March, in a significant escalation to the ongoing pay dispute.
+For the first time, the Royal College of Nursing is allowing A&E, intensive care and cancer nurses to take to the picket line from 1 to 3 March.

 Nurses in 128 out of 214 NHS trusts nurses could walk out, more than double the number taking part in the last round of action.

-Sir Julian Hartley, chief executive for NHS Providers warned “this is the most worrying escalation of strikes yet”.
+Sir Julian Hartley, chief executive for NHS Providers, warned “this is the most worrying escalation of strikes yet”.

 “With more than 140,000 appointments already postponed as a result of the walkouts, this is a step no one wants to take,” he said.